ashishtiwari1993/ashish.one/content/blogs/spfLookup.md

 tags: ["SPF","spf","spflookup","go","golang"]
 slug: "spf-lookup-in-go"
 categories: "Golang"
+description: "How to perform SPF record DNS lookups programmatically in Go using the net package."
 ---

 In this gist, We will check how we can extract SPF records in Go.